fbef0102/Rotoblin-AZMod/README.md

 * Prevent \"point_deathfall_camera\" and \"point_viewcontrol*\" permanently locking view.
 * Fixed server crash when kicking a bot who have been an active target of camera (point_viewcontrol_survivor)
 * Fixed Multiple visual spectator bugs after team swap in finale
-* Prevents director or map overrides of z_common_limit.
-Kill common if overflow.
 * Remove restricted time between panic events (90s)
 * Prevent forced sliding when landing at head of enemies.
 * Dissolves the witch, common, survivor or special infected when killed.
 	* Only works in some certain maps that have water
 	* Dead bodies splash with water impact, which causes client fps drop and client crash

+- - - -
+### Gameplay / Balance Changes ###
+* Common Infected
+  * Fix common infected blocking the tank punch tracing.
+  * In some custom maps, fix the wrong .wav sound coming from common infected when been shot
+  * Prevents director or map overrides of z_common_limit.
+Kill common if overflow.
+  * It always takes 5 scratches from an infected player to kill a common infected
+  * Prevent common infected from pushing witch away when witch not startled yet
   * Reduce the possibility that commons jiggle around when close to each other.
 Credit: [jensewe](https://github.com/Target5150/MoYu_Server_Stupid_Plugins/tree/master/The%20Last%20Stand/l4d_fix_nextbot_collision)
 	  * A well-known issue happens when setting ```nb_update_frequency``` to low value.

-- - - -
-### Gameplay / Balance Changes ###
-* Anti-baiting Timer: 30s.
-* Anti-baiting Sensitivity Delay: 15s.
-  * Survivors Must move forward, no time to stay put long, or the director will force panic event
-  * Baiting is a valid tactic, but nobody wants to fall asleep during very lengthy baiting sessions.
+  * Fix commons being immune to shoves when crouching, falling and landing.
+Credit: [jensewe](https://github.com/Target5150/MoYu_Server_Stupid_Plugins/tree/master/The%20Last%20Stand/l4d_fix_common_shove)

-* Special Infected(!inf):
+* Special Infected:
   * **General:**
     * Spawntimers:
       - *(5v5)*: **15s**